Medical Sciences Curriculum: Years 1 & 2

 The tables allow:

-3D experience and interaction
+- 3D experience and interaction

-Embedding of radiological images and videos
+- Embedding of radiological images and videos

-Ability to load histological images
+- Ability to load histological images

-Use of the VH Dissector application
+- Use of the VH Dissector application

-Educational Portal with full access to a vast library of public cases with supporting imaging
+- Educational Portal with full access to a vast library of public cases with supporting imaging

-The new Anatomy spaces will house:
+The Anatomy spaces house:

-Five digital anatomy tables
+- Five digital anatomy tables